angr/angr-doc/docs/symbolic.md

 ==================

 Symbolic execution allows at a time T to determine for a branch all conditions necessary to take the branch or not.
-Every varaible is represented as a symbolic value, and each branch as a constraint.
+Every variable is represented as a symbolic value, and each branch as a constraint.
 Thus, symbolic execution allows us to see which conditions allows the program to go from a point A to a point B, by resolving the constraints.